cossacklabs/themis/tools/afl/README.md

     └── scell_seal_roundtrip
 ```

-You can use a provided tool to analyze the crashes:
+You can use the provided tool to analyze the crashes:

 ```
 ./tools/afl/analyze_crashes.sh
 ```

-By default the tool reproduces the crashes
+By default, the tool reproduces the crashes
 and prints a report with results and backtraces,
 formatted as Markdown.
 Run the tool with `--help` to learn more.